Post Updated on July 22, 2021

-Though I’m doing plenty, there’s always more I think I could or should be doing because there’s pressure to always be busy.
-This pressure can manifest itself from internal expectations you set for yourself, as well as those from the outside world, like work, society, relationships, etc.
+Though I’m doing plenty, there’s always more I think I could or should be doing because of the pressure to be busy from society.
+This pressure can manifest from the internal expectations you set for yourself, as well as those from the outside world, like work, relationships, etc.

 Family members and friends who have good intentions might say things like, “You should be doing this” or “I saw this person doing this, you should try it too.”